matt70iu/Project-4-fullstack-v2/TESTING.md

 ![Edit-post-success](screenshots/edit-post-success.png)

+During testing, I discovered that the edit button was in a default bootstrap colour, changed colour to suit site theme.
+Other than this, the app behaved as expected.

 ## Delete a post

 The purpose of this test is to confirm that a user can delete a post that they created, while logged in.